Skip to main content

 What attackers cannot hide, however, is behaviour.
 Regardless of the payload variant, ransomware must enumerate file systems, establish or re-use a key exchange, and perform I/O operations at abnormal rates.
 These signals are detectable — if you know where to look.

-Key finding
+Illustrative finding

-We broke the kill chain into four measurable phases: (1) Discovery — process tree maps drives and enumerates directory structures.
+We break the kill chain into four measurable phases: (1) Discovery — process tree maps drives and enumerates directory structures.
 (2) Key negotiation — a symmetric key is either generated locally or retrieved from a C2 server.
 (3) Staging — a memory-resident encryption engine is loaded.
 (4) Execution — files are encrypted sequentially or via worker threads.

 Phases 1–3 are where behavioural detection has leverage.
 By the time Phase 4 begins, intervention must be near-instant or it's too late.